 2006

 The Middle School opens with Mr Matthew McGucken as Head of School.
-The first cohort of year 7’s plan their classroom space and values to create their own identity.
+The first cohort of Year 7โs plan their classroom space and values to create their own identity.
+Jim Raw resigns and Canon Len Nairn becomes the new principal in July.

 2007

-The school celebrates its 90th year with the opening of the Early Learning Centre and works begin on the expansion of Akins dormitory.
+The School celebrates its 90th anniversary with the opening of the Early Learning Centre and work begins on the expansion of Akins dormitory and the restoration of Heatley House.

 2009